darrylcauldwell/darrylcauldwell.github.io/content/post/veba-knative.md

 ## Knative

-Knative is an open source community project which extends a Kubernetes deploymemnt with components for deploying, running, and managing serverless applications.
+Knative is an open-source community project which extends a Kubernetes deployment with components for deploying, running, and managing serverless applications.
 It consists of three core components, build, serving and eventing.
 The build component offers a flexible approach to building source code into containers.
 The serving component enables rapid deployment and automatic scaling of containers through a request-driven model for serving workloads based on demand.
-The eventing component enabkles universal subscription, delivery, and management of events.
+The eventing component enables universal subscription, delivery, and management of events.
 Knative eventing is composed of Knative Broker and Trigger objects which make it easy to filter events based on event attributes.
-A Broker provides a bucket of events which can be selected by attribute.
+A Broker provides a bucket of events that can be selected by attribute.
 It receives events and forwards them to subscribers defined by one or more matching Triggers.

 ![Broker Trigger Architecture](/images/veba-knative-broker-trigger-overview.svg)

 ## Consuming Example Knative Function

 The vmware-samples GitHub repository contains a folder containing [example Knative functions](https://github.com/vmware-samples/vcenter-event-broker-appliance/tree/development/examples/knative).
-The most simplistic example of a function is kn-ps-echo this recieves all events from the event router and outputs them to Stdout.
+The most simplistic example of a function is kn-ps-echo this receives all events from the event router and outputs them to Stdout.

 A Knative function requires a container image the example function is in a publicly available repository projects.registry.vmware.com/veba/kn-ps-echo.
 Within the example folder is the Dockerfile used to create the container.
 We can see this defines a Powershell runtime environment with the [CloudEvents SDK](https://www.powershellgallery.com/packages/CloudEvents.Sdk) and [ThreadJob](https://www.powershellgallery.com/packages/ThreadJob) modules installed.
-We can see two Powershell scripts are copied in server.ps1 and handler.ps1 and that server.ps1 is ran when the container is started.
-The server.ps1 acts as a System.Net.HttpListener which recieves event and on message reciept passes this on to handler.ps1 to perform an action.
+We can see two Powershell scripts are copied in server.ps1 and handler.ps1 and that server.ps1 is executed when the container is started.
+The server.ps1 acts as a System.Net.HttpListener which receives the event and on message receipt passes this on to handler.ps1 to execute.

 ```dockerfile
 FROM photon:3.0